k4cg/nichtparasoup/README.md

 Other crawlers are currently removed, but will be back soon.

 If you find an ImageCrawler for your favourite ImageBoard missing, feel free to write an own ImageCrawler therefore.
-Contribute it to the _nichtparasoup_ project or write it as a independent plugin :-)
+Contribute it to the _nichtparasoup_ project or write it as an independent plugin :-)

 ![logo](https://raw.githubusercontent.com/k4cg/nichtparasoup/master/images/logo.png)